 If you'd like to learn more about preferred stocks, which I cover in chapter two of my book, the best web site to use is this one or this one.
 This table lists which preferred stocks qualify for the 15% tax rate.

-If you wish to purchase stocks inexpensively, one of the best online broker is Scottrade.
-You can call Scottrade on the phone to buy or sell stock, but it will cost you more to do so over the phone.
-As long as you trade online through Scottrade, you can purchase any number of shares of a stock for $7 or less from the following brokers: Firstrade, Tradeking, Vanguard, Schwab, Scottrade and Fidelity.
+If you wish to purchase stocks inexpensively, there are many good alternatives.
+You can call any of the following brokers on the phone to buy or sell stock, but it will cost you more to do so over the phone than online.
+As long as you trade online you can purchase any number of shares of a stock for $7 or less from the following brokers: Firstrade, Tradeking, Vanguard, Schwab, Scottrade and Fidelity.
 When buying stocks there are several types of orders including market, limit, stop and stop limit.
 They are described here.

 In my book I explain how to choose among corporate bonds (which are fully taxable), Maryland municipal bonds (which escape federal and state tax if you are a Md resident), or U.S. government bonds (which escape state tax).
 Part of this decision is based on your marginal tax bracket, which you can find here.
 You can use this website to compare the after tax yield of a corporate, government or municpal bonds, in order to determine which one is right for you.
 That same website can help you choose which type of money market account is right for you: corporate, government, or municipal.

 If you determine that government bonds are appropriate for your portfolio, visit this U.S. government website, where you can buy savings bonds, TIPS, treasury bills, and other types of government bonds without paying any commission.

 In July 2014, the SEC voted to impose additional restrictions on money market funds to make them more secure.